by Terence Jason Dorman, Ph.D and co-founder of RTFC

 Instead, though, the RTFC strategy makes sure people like Steve never ruin tournaments due to their medical conditions.
 Whether it is player or a judge with Stupid Eyes, RTFC allows those players and judges to participate in Spoils events without a problem, regardless of if their condition is inflamed or not.

-If you know someone with Stupid Eyes, or fear that you may have the condition yourself, consult your local judge and talk to them about RTFC.
+If you or anyone you know suffers from Stupid Eyes, consult your local judge and talk to them about RTFC.
 Side effects include better rules knowledge, stronger gameplay, and an increase in win percentage.